Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 iifeCounterModule.reset();
 ```

-It wraps the module code inside an IIFE. it returns an object, which is the placeholder of exported APIs.
-Only 1 global variable is introduced, which is the modal name.
+It wraps the module code inside an IIFE.
+The anonymous function returns an object, which is the placeholder of exported APIs.
+Only 1 global variable is introduced, which is the module name (or namespace).
 Later the module name can be used to call the exported module APIs.
 This is called the module pattern of JavaScript.

 ### Import mixins

 When defining a module, some dependencies may be required.
-With IIFE module pattern, each other module is a global variable.
-They can be directly accessed inside the anonymous function, or be passed through the anonymous function’s arguments:
+With IIFE module pattern, each dependent module is a global variable.
+The dependent modules can be directly accessed inside the anonymous function, or they can be passed as the anonymous function’s arguments:

 ```js
 // Define IIFE module with dependencies.